Figure

 4. Kinetic Inductance Amplifiers (KIT): Uses the nonlinear kinetic inductance of superconducting thin films.
 Potentially simpler fabrication than JTWPA with comparable bandwidth.

-Typical signal flow: qubit → readout resonator → circulator → JPA/JTWPA (20 mK) → HEMT (4K) → room-temperature ADC.
+The typical signal flow is: qubit → readout resonator → circulator → JPA/JTWPA (20 mK) → HEMT (4K) → room-temperature ADC.
 The quantum-limited first stage sets the ultimate readout fidelity.

 Hamiltonian